oakestra/documentation/oakestra/get-started.md

 ### M-DOC (M Devices, One Cluster)

 The M-DOC deployment enables you to deploy One cluster with multiple worker nodes.
-The main difference between this deployment and 1-DOC is that here the worker nodes might be external and there can be multiple of them.
+The main difference between this deployment and 1-DOC is that the worker nodes might be external here, and there can be multiple of them.

 ![](res/1ClusterExample.png)

 The deployment of this kind of cluster is similar to 1-DOC.
-We first need to start the root and cluster orchestrator and then to attach the worker nodes.
+We first need to start the root and cluster orchestrator.
+Afterward, we can attach the worker nodes.

-**1)** On the node that you wish to use as a cluster and root orchestrator execute step **1-DOC.1** and **1-DOC.2**
+**1)** On the node you wish to use as a cluster and root orchestrator, execute steps **1-DOC.1** and **1-DOC.2**

-**2)** Now we need to prepare all the worker nodes.
-On each worker node execute the following:
+**2)** Now, we need to prepare all the worker nodes.
+On each worker node, execute the following:

 2.1) Downlaod and unpack both the NodeEngine and the NetManager: